Travis Jankowski Player Props: Rangers vs. White Sox

 Travis Jankowski At The Plate

+- He has hit a long ball in one of 58 games, and in 0.5% of his plate appearances.

-- Jankowski has picked up an RBI in 26.3% of his games this year, with two or more RBI in 7.0% of his games.
-He has also produced three or more runs in one contest.
+- Jankowski has picked up an RBI in 25.9% of his games this year, with more than one RBI in 6.9% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 21 games this year, with multiple runs six times.
+- He has scored in 36.2% of his games this season, with two or more runs scored in 10.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.